finnix/finnix-live-build/README.md

 To open a Finnix issue, please use the main [Finnix issue tracker](https://github.com/finnix/finnix/issues), not this repository's.
 Pull requests will be considered here, but you probably also want to open an issue to track it.

+## Remastering / forking

+If you are looking to build a live environment which is outside of the scope of Finnix's goals, feel free to use this build repository as a base.
+In essence, this repository is a thin wrapper around live-build, and builds upon the massive work done by the Debian Live project.
+I encourage you to study this repository, live-build and live-config, and to experiment with your own builds.

+If you do produce builds based directly off the finnix-live-build repository, please change the branding to indicate it is not an official Finnix release.
+Please see the top of `finnix-live-build` for branding-related variables.